sigstore/sigstore-blog/content/sigstore-january-roundup-2024.md

 #### FOSDEM 2024

-The next FOSDEM will be held in **3rd & 4th February 2024** along with a talk on Sigstore and SLSA by John Viega.
+The next FOSDEM will be held in Brussels, Belgium on the **3rd & 4th February 2024** along with a talk on Sigstore and SLSA by John Viega.

 - [Making it easy to get to SLSA level 2, John Viega](https://fosdem.org/2024/schedule/event/fosdem-2024-2877-making-it-easy-to-get-to-slsa-level-2/)

 #### Sigstore Community Meeting

-The last Sigstore Community Meeting was be held on **January 23rd**.
+The last Sigstore Community Meeting was held on the **January 23rd**.

 You can watch a recording of the meeting [here](https://www.youtube.com/watch?v=r4WQYk4KWqs)